 In retail, companies like Walmart and Amazon are using IoT to manage inventory and make supply chains more efficient.

 Walmart manages about 1.5 billion messages from IoT devices each day.

-They use this data to manage things like refrigeration and to accurately predict in-store maintenance.
+They use this data to manage key tasks, like predicting in-store maintenance needs.

 As a result of DLT’s IoT implementation, Walmart Canada claims it has been able to eliminate about 97% of shipping discrepancies.

 Even with these stories of success, it is obvious that the market is still in its early days.

 Gartner found in 2019 that almost nine out of ten businesses said they failed to extract enough value from their data.